mathie/mathie.github.io/_posts/2014-09-10-markdown-cheat-sheet.markdown

 ---
 title: Markdown Cheat Sheet
+excerpt: |
+  While I remember most of the Markdown syntax that's commonly available (after all, it's "just" like writing plain text email), there are some bits and pieces -- usually extensions to the language -- that I forget.
+This is my attempt to document them so I'll remember in future.
 ---
-While I remember most of the Markdown syntax that's commonly available in the apps I use that support entering text as Markdown, there are some bits and pieces I always forget (typically the extensions).
+While I remember most of the Markdown syntax that's commonly available (after all, it's "just" like writing plain text email), there are some bits and pieces -- usually extensions to the language -- that I forget.
+This is my attempt to document them so I'll remember in future.

 ## Sources